Olympic torch relay: no torch, no torchbearers, no audience

+Get all the latest coronavirus news and more daily in your inbox.
+Register here.

-TOKYO (AP) – The Tokyo Olympic Torch Relay will begin Thursday as scheduled in northeast Fukushima Prefecture – but without a torch, without torchbearers, without audiences and little ceremony.
+the Tokyo Olympic the torch relay will begin Thursday as planned in the northeast of the prefecture of Fukushima – but without torch, without torchbearers, without public and little ceremony.

 There will be an Olympic flame – which arrived on March 12 from Greece – carried in a lantern and transported by a vehicle along what the organizers hope to be the edges of empty roads, and with curious curious people practicing social distance to avoid spreading the coronavirus.